-What Christ Saw From Gethsemane
+What Christ Saw from the Garden

 In the Garden of Gethsemane, Jesus knew perfectly just what it was for which He was to pay the penalty of death.
 He was to pay the penalty for sin — for all the sins of mankind, from the first to the last.
 Isaiah the prophet had cried out: